Research and Study by: Timothy M. Youngblood

 as taught by the Roman Catholic Church:

-We must note here how some have been so bold to even try and steal the authority of the Messiah for themselves.
 "The Roman Catholic Church teaches that the doctrines that are not found explicitly taught by the apostles but taught later by other men, after the Bible was written, are nevertheless truths from God.
 Therefore these "other" doctrines are as important as clear biblical teachings.
 It teaches that the apostles simply chose not to explicitly write such beliefs to the churches as New Testament Scripture.
 Although there is no explicit proof that the apostles believed these doctrines, the Roman Catholic Church proposes that the apostles indeed did believe them, otherwise, they feel, God would not have led the Roman Catholic Church to later teach these doctrines.
 Rather than be founded upon clear, explicit teachings in the Bible as taught by the apostles and Jesus Christ, the Roman Catholic Church believes that their foundation is the belief that God would not have the Roman Church teach such doctrines if they were not true doctrines."
 (A quote from MF Blume.)

 How did Jesus illustrate the structure in His Church?